mfeinLearn/gif-emotions-react-redux-application/notes/schedule.md

   a) [] including at least an idea of the components we will be using.
   b) [] what our app will look like
   c) [] think about components
-5. [] `create-react-app` - to scaffold our front end
+5. [x] `create-react-app` - to scaffold our front end
 6. [x] add some seed data and double-check our models in a rails console
-7. [] add Redux and establish our store
+7. [ t  ] add Redux and establish our store
-8. [] add a couple components
+8. [ t  ] add a couple components
 9. [] LET'S NOT GET ALL THE USER INFO!
 LIKE, NO
 <!-- 10. [] WHERE WE ARE -- just updated gifs index controller action so that we can get the current user's trips on load..." -->
-11. [] NEXT UP - add actions/reducers/state/props needed for this to happen
+11. [ t  ] NEXT UP - add actions/reducers/state/props needed for this to happen
 12. [] we can think about our initial layout
-13. [] we can think about routes -- adding react router
+13. [w] we can think about routes -- adding react router
-14. [] we can think about bringing in a 3rd party css library
+14. [w] we can think about bringing in a 3rd party css library
-15. [] we can think about creating resources -> gifs, emotions, humor_types
+15. [w] we can think about creating resources -> gifs, emotions, humor_types
-16. [] We added functionality around crating gifs
+16. [w] We added functionality around crating gifs
 17. [] don't send bad data to the back end
-18. [] add css
+18. [t] add css

 Some stretch goals: